-- The surgeon will make between 1 and 4 small incisions in your child's abdomen or navel.
+- The healthcare provider will make between 1 and 4 small incisions in your child's abdomen or navel.
 He will insert the surgical tools and laparoscope into the incisions.
 The camera attached to the laparoscope will display images of your child's abdominal organs on a nearby monitor.
-The surgeon will fill your child's abdomen with carbon dioxide gas to make it swell.
+The healthcare provider will fill your child's abdomen with carbon dioxide gas to make it swell.
 This lets him see the organs better and gives him room to move the surgical tools around.

 After your child's surgery:

 Your child will be taken to a recovery room until he is fully awake.
-Caregivers will watch him for any problems.
-Do not let your child get out of bed until his caregiver says it is okay.
+Healthcare providers will watch him for any problems.
+Do not let your child get out of bed until his healthcare provider says it is okay.
 Your child will probably stay in the hospital for 1 night or more.

 Contact a caregiver if

 - Your child cannot make it to his surgery on time.